naseemr/tail_log_fabric/README.md

 Using fabric to tail on multiple remote servers logs.

 I created this to monitor log files in multile servers so I dont need to remotley login to each server and do a tail -f /var/log/messages with multiple windows.
-This will show all logs in one windows ( inux only) Pre requiste:
+This will show all logs in one windows ( Linux only) Pre requiste:
 Python3 & fabric.